wonsunahn/Capstone_Fall2022/_deliverables/FinalReport.md

 ## Paper Organization

 At below are organizations for either internships or research apprenticeships.
-Please feel free to use your own organization.
-Regardless of what organization you use, your organization should be organized hierarchically into sections / subsections with corresponding section / subsection headers.
-Each section should focus on the topic described in the section header.
+Please feel free to use your own organization.  **Regardless of what organization you use, your paper should be organized hierarchically into sections / subsections with corresponding section / subsection headers.**  Each section should focus on the topic described in the section header.
 A section should comprise of one or more paragraphs that are also well-focused.